padok-team/docs-terraform-guidelines/refactoring.md

   What's risky with a team refactoring a codebase is poor quality code merged into the codebase due to a loss in information transmission.
 To control code quality over time during the refactoring you need to proceed as follows :

   - Write out the new standards you want to implement
-  - Dedicate time on formation for members of the team on the new standards
+  - Dedicate time on training for members of the team on the new standards
   - Archive your current codebase
   - Then start implementing on a dedicated codebase